dbt-labs/docs.getdbt.com/README.md

 # Writing content

 We author content using Markdown and sometimes HTML.
-When writing content, you should refer to the [style guide](https://github.com/dbt-labs/docs.getdbt.com/blob/current/contributing/content-style-guide.md) and [content types](/contributing/content-types.md) to help you understand our writing standards and how we break down information in the product documentation.
-The dbt Labs Docs team will actively edit or write content, not just give editorial reviews and we highly encourage your contributions in the true open-source spirit.
+When writing content, refer to the [style guide](https://github.com/dbt-labs/docs.getdbt.com/blob/current/contributing/content-style-guide.md) and [content types](/contributing/content-types.md) to help you understand our writing standards and how we break down information in the product documentation.
+The dbt Labs Docs team will actively edit or write content, not just give editorial reviews, and we highly encourage your contributions in the true open-source spirit.

 ## SME and editorial reviews